 Parkland College is a public institution, so it offers a reduced tuition rate of $10,905 for in-state students who attend full-time.
 For students who are not considered Illinois-residents, out-of-state tuition is $15,255 a year.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
 Take the time to verify your state's guidelines for how to qualify for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
 There may be other criteria as well, depending on the state you and your parents currently reside in.

 Parkland College has the same tuition for international students as for those from out of state.

-International students at Parkland College can expect to pay around $15,255 per year, before any scholarships or financial aid.
+International students at Parkland College can expect to pay around $15,255 per year, before any scholarships, grants or other financial aid.

 Students from outside of the U.S. are not eligible for federal financial aid, but should research private or school-specific aid and scholarships.

 Parkland College does not offer on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when estimating the actual cost of different schools

 Board costs may vary depending on how many meals are included in the plan you choose.